Airport Passenger Growth Awards

 Airport with the Most New Non-European Routes

-The runner-up Düsseldorf, which has a net gain of six intercontinental routes, mostly benefits from airberlin’s expansion.
-Although the airline has lost Bangkok flights, it now has a twice-daily connection with Abu Dhabi, airberlin’s partner Etihad’s hub, instead, and as recently as last week, airberlin launched flights to Las Vegas.
+, which has a net gain of six intercontinental routes, mostly benefits from airberlin’s expansion.
+Although the airline has lost Bangkok flights, it now has a twice-daily connection with Abu Dhabi, airberlin’s partner Etihad’s hub, instead, and as recently as last week, airberlin launched flights to Las Vegas

 Airport with the Most Airlines